usnistgov/NIST-BGP-SRx/README.md

 interoperability test and published them at IETF SIDR meetings as well as IETF SIDROPS meetings.
 The codebase itself provides a simple testing to test basic functionality.
+The developement was doneusing CentOS 7 though we compiled the project on CentOS 8 and successfullly executed the test suite provided in this release.

 ### Unit Test